 - In some cases, the computer becomes virtually unusable within 10-15 minutes of starting because it is trying to load too many programs at once.

-A fast and efficient system is one of the most important things users need because it allows them to work more efficiently.
-But how will you feel if you have to wait about 5-10 seconds to open an application or program?
-This will certainly annoy you, so it’s best to keep an eye on your CPU usage and close the program with maximum CPU usage.
+Fast and efficient systems are crucial to users because they allow them to do their jobs more efficiently.
+However, what will you think if you have to wait 5-10 seconds to open a program or application?
+You will definitely feel annoyed if you have to wait about 5-10 seconds to open an application or program.
+You should keep an eye on your CPU usage and close the program using the maximum CPU.

 What is SysMain